kevinlindong/Duo-Dash/README.md

 Arrow keys to move the character.  "z" and "x" to navigate the menu.

 ### Notes:
-The lua file contains only the code for the game, and not assets including sprites, tilemap, sfx, and music.
+The Lua file contains only the code for the game from PICO-8, and not assets including sprites, tilemap, sfx, and music.
 Those can be found in p8 or zip files.